gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_LEDs.rst

 .. py:method:: neopixel.NeoPixel(pin, n)

-    | Initialise a strip of neopixel LEDs
+    | Initialise a strip of RGB LEDs
     | ``pin`` is the pin that they are connected by.
     | ``n`` is the number of LEDs

+| The code below sets up 4 LEDs connected to pin0 via: ``np = neopixel.NeoPixel(pin0, 4)``.
+| The variable, np, is then used to control the LEDs.

 .. code-block:: python